nperri6/omscentral/client/README.md

 ### Notes for first run through

-If you did not seed the database with reviews then the `/courses` page will be blank on load because unreviewed courses are filted out.
+If you did not seed the database with reviews then the `/courses` page will be blank on load because unreviewed courses are filtered out.
 To restore this page's functionality you can run `npm run knex seed:run` in the `client` directory to add fake reviews, or you can add a review by signing in and then clicking the sticky `+` in the bottom right corner -> Create review.